 By 2009 increasing usage of simplenlg 3 in many different contexts by many different organisations had shown that it had some architectural problems.
 Also, we were getting inquiries from commercial companies who wanted to use simplenlg (and indeed we were looking at setting up our own spinout company, Data2text, which eventually was absorbed into Arria NLG).
 So we decided to rebuild and rearchitect simplenlg, based on accumulated feedback, and also replace Carroll’s morphology rules by a lexicon-based morphology system (using the NIH Specialist Lexicon), so that we could release simplenlg as true open source software which could be commercially used.
 The result was simplenlg 4, which was released in 2010.
 We decided that simplenlg 4 should *not* be backwards compatible with simpleng 3, which caused a lot of hassle in the short-term, but gave us much more flexibility in rearchitecting the system, which paid off in the longer term.

 Simplenlg 4 has been picked up and used by numerous research labs and commercial companies, I long ago gave up even trying to keep track.
-It has also inspired the development of similar realisers in other languages, including Filipino, French, German (simplenlg 3), Italian, Portuguese, and Telugu.
+It has also inspired the development of similar realisers in other languages, including Filipino, French, German (simplenlg 3), Italian, Portuguese, Spanish, and Telugu.
 There also is a community of people who monitor the mailing list and answer questions; I am especially grateful to Saad Mahamood for his work in supporting simplenlg, which now officially resides on Github.

 Simplenlg has come a long ways since I threw together some Java code for surface realisation almost 20 years ago.
 Although I dont have any hard usage data, I believe it is the most widely used open-source NLG library.
 Certainly I keep on running across people and organisations who are using it, often in ways I never anticipated when I created the first version almost 20 years ago!